-Such stations will have to be installed in the cities for both emergency and back-up purposes.
+Such stations will have to be installed in the cities for both emergency and backup purposes.
 This in return enables the smooth running of vehicles without any tightly packed traffics.
 Many countries have already proposed designs for fast charging infrastructures and suppliers from all over the world are recommending the same.
-Just how fuel is found customarily available for ICE driven vehicles, charging stations has to be established every nook and corner of the city.
+Just how fuel is found customarily available for ICE-driven vehicles, charging stations has to be established in every nook and corner of the city.

 Hence ICE is not highly efficient in terms of economy, thus traction motors aka electric motors which are 80% efficient come like a sweet deal.
 Our government is ready to welcome hybrid motors for they may serve as a typical example of change for the better in the automobile sector.
 This will eventually be swayed by BEVs (Battery Electric Vehicles) in the upcoming years.